poe-iit/first-response-server/README.md

 # Logic

 # Help
-You can send a message on the group, messgae Tomiwa privately on discord or ask the question during our weekly meetup if there is any problem you encountered!
+You can message the group, messgae Tomiwa privately on Discord, or ask questions during our weekly meetup if you encounter any problems!